-13. Information and communications
+13. 13-Information and communications

-The board of directors should establish guidelines for the company's reporting of financial and other information based on openness and taking into account the requirement for equal treatment of all participants in the securities market.
+The board of directors should establish guidelines for the company's reporting disclose of financial and other information based on openness and taking into account with due regard to the requirement forof equal treatment of all-participants in the securities market.